-Generic Name Brand Name Time to Prime No. of Sprays Beclomethasone Propionate HFA QVARTM New and when not used for 10 days 2 Ciclesonide Alvesco® New and when not used for 10 days 3 Fluticasone Propionate Flovent® HFA New 4 Not used more than 7 days or if dropped 1 separated from the propellant and other ingredients in the canister and metering valve when the pMDI is new or has not been used for awhile.
+Table 11.
+Priming requirements for common commercially available pMDIs Short-Acting Bronchodilators Generic Name Brand Name Time to Prime No. of Sprays Albuterol Sulfate HEA Proventil [®] HFA New and when not used for 2 weeks 4 Ventolin [®] HFA New and when not used for 14 days 4 Levalbuterol HCI Xopenex [®] HFA New and when not used for 3 days 4 Ipratropium Bromide HFA Atrovent [®] HFA New and when not used for 3 days 2 Ipratropium Bromide/Albuterol Sulfate Combination Combivent [®] HFA New and when not used for 24 hours 3 Inhaled Co rticosteroids Generic Name Brand Name Time to Prime No. of Sprays Beclomethasone Propionate HFA QVAR [TM] Redihaler New and when not used for 10 days 2 Ciclesonide Alvesco® New and when not used for 10 days 3 Fluticasone Propionate Flovent® HFA New 4 Not used more than 7 days or if dropped 1 Combina tion Drugs Generic Name Brand Name Time to Prime No. of Sprays Budesonide combined with Formoterol Symbicort® HFA New and not used more than 7 days or if dropped 2 for a while.
 Because shaking the pMDI will mix the suspension in the canister but not the metering chamber, priming of the pMDI is required.
 Table 11 provides the recommended guidelines for priming the various pMDIs available on the market.